patrick-5546/ML-Image-Processor/ml_backend/ml_face/README.md

 # ml_face

 The package contains methods to detect and identify faces in images.
 Detected faces are saved in `tmp/instance/crop_face_log/`.
-The face recognition model is trained based on faces in `face_sample`.
+The face recognition model is trained based on faces in `face_sample/`.

 ## ML Models

-- facenet_pytorch model for face detection
+- Pretrained facenet_pytorch model for face detection
-- scikit-learn Linear Discriminant Analysis for face recognition
+- scikit-learn SVM with a Linear Discriminant Analysis classifier for face recognition

 ## Sources